windmills and forest

 Paper

-In 2021, we set the ambition to have fully digital customer communications by 2025.11
+In 2021, we set the ambition to digitize customer communications.11

 Click here for an update on Zurich’s goals and ambitions